| Type: | Trad, 140 ft (42 m) |

 Alternately, hike steeply up to the left of this slab, then make a move back right (beware pine needles and leaves !) to gain the ledge at the top of the Cathonian Slab and walk right to below the start.

 Pitch 2: 5.9 start under a couple small roofs, you will see a bolt above.
 Climb through the overlaps and clip the bolt.
 Make a spicy traverse right to gain your next bolt then head up the killer crimpy face climbing following the bolts.
 The crux is a mantel move in to an obvious niche 2/3 of the way up, the move is protected by a bolt.
-This was once a popular place to belay, but most parties climbing with a 60m rope will prefer to continue out of the niche and straight up to the tree belay at the ledge.
+(The niche was a belay point in the 50-meter rope days.)
+Continue out of the niche and straight up to the tree belay at the ledge.
 And that's the end of the line.

 I highly recommend finishing up Inferno (5.8).
 This is one of the best link ups in the Conway area.